Eric the Victorious: Adam of Bremen

 In 1691 coin expert Elias Brenner published designs allegedly used by King Eric, but a minting of coins by Eric is unknown to modern scientists, and these attributions are considered inaccurate.
 (Note: Brenner's methods are not considered reliable on early medieval Swedish coins.)

 German ecclesiastic chronicler Adam of Bremen (around 1075) provides by far the oldest narrative about King Eric, and it differs substantially from the sagas.
 As his source he refers to the current King Sweyn II of Denmark whom he interviewed for his chronicle.
 Adam of Bremen also uses a similar epithet as the sagas "Victorius" for Erik the "Powerful" or Erik the "Great" the Latin word "potentissimus".
 Adam places Eric's reign after that of a certain Emund Eriksson, without clarifying how they were related.
-He does not mention the Battle of Fýrisvellir but relates that Eric gathered a large army and invaded Denmark against King Sweyn Forkbeard.
+He does not mention the Battle of Fýrisvellir but relates that Eric gathered a large army and invaded Denmark against King Swein Forkbeard.
 The direct reason for the attack is not given, but somehow it concerned an alliance between Eric and "the very powerful king of the Polans, Bolesław (992–1025).
 He gave Eric his sister or daughter in marriage".
 That princess has been identified as Gunhild of Wenden, in some Nordic sources the daughter of a king Burislev (Bolesław).
 According to other interpretations, she was identical with a woman known in later sagas as Sigrid the Haughty, whose name is possibly a misunderstanding of the Old Polish name Świętosława.
 Eric's invasion of Denmark was successful.
 Several battles were fought at sea, and there the Danish forces, attacked from the east by Slavs, were annihilated.
-After his victory, Eric kept Denmark for a time, while Sweyn was forced to flee, first to Norway, then to England, and finally to Scotland whose king received the refugee with kindness.
+After his victory, Eric kept Denmark for a time, while Swein was forced to flee, first to Norway, then to England, and finally to Scotland whose king received the refugee with kindness.

 According to Adam, Eric's rule in Denmark coincided with increased Viking activity in northern Germany.
 A fleet of Swedish and Danish ships sailed up the Elbe and landed at Stade in Saxony.
 A Saxon army confronted the invaders but was badly defeated.
 Several prominent Saxons were captured and brought to the ships, while the Vikings ravaged the province with no resistance.
 One of the prisoners, a Margrave Siegfried, managed to escape at night with the help of a fisherman.
 The infuriated Vikings then maimed their remaining prisoners and threw them ashore.
 However, Siegfried and Duke Benno soon raised a new army and raided the Vikings encamped at Stade.
 Another Viking detachment was tricked deep into the desolate marsh of Glindesmoor by a captured Saxon knight and annihilated by pursuing Germans.